gitackt/pyfetchcoins/README.md

 # pyfetchcoins
 You can fetch curypto currency amount from exchange accounts.
-This is a wrapper libraly for some fetching crypto currency libralies.
+`pyfetchcoins` is a wrapper libraly for some fetching crypto currency libralies.

 ## Install
 Install package from this github repository.